Drinfeld J Presentation of Twisted Yangians

-We present a quantization of a Lie bi-ideal structure for twisted half-loop algebras of finite dimensional simple complex Lie algebras.
-We obtain Drinfel'd basis formalism and algebra closure relations of twisted Yangians for all symmetric pairs of simple Lie algebras and for simple twisted even half-loop Lie algebras.
-We also give an explicit form of twisted Yangians in Drinfel'd basis for the $\fsl_3$ Lie algebra.
+\Abstract{We present a quantization of a Lie coideal structure for twisted half-loop algebras of f\/inite-dimensional simple complex Lie algebras.
+We obtain algebra closure relations of twisted Yangians in Drinfeld~J presentation for all symmetric pairs of simple Lie algebras and for simple twisted even half-loop Lie algebras.
+We provide the explicit form of the closure relations for twisted Yangians in Drinfeld~J presentation for the ${\mathfrak{sl}}_3$ Lie algebra.}